Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Eating an anti-inflammatory diet rich in nutrient-dense foods is one of the foundational things you can do to support optimal testosterone levels.
 First, eliminate all inflammatory foods, including refined sugar, gluten, refined oils, deep-fried and processed foods, conventional dairy, grain-fed meat and eggs, soda and sugary drinks, and foods that you are sensitive to.

-Healthy animal products such as grass-fed beef, bison, lamb, antelope, deer and free-range chicken, turkey and eggs should be used generously.
+Healthy animal products such as grass-fed beef, bison, lamb, antelope, deer, and free-range chicken, turkey, and eggs should be used generously.
 It is also important to include lots of clean water and phytonutrient rich raw and lightly cooked vegetables.

-Getting into ketosis will enhance mitochondrial function, support healthy hormones and prostate function.
+Getting into ketosis will enhance mitochondrial function, and support healthy hormones and prostate function.
 Learn more about following a ketogenic nutrition plan here and avoid exposure to herbicides and pesticides by choosing organic food as much as possible.

 boost testosterone, 12 Ways to Boost Testosterone Levels Naturally